Discover Microsoft’s climate goals, carbon-negative initiatives, and sustainable practices shaping a greener future for technology.

 By aiming for carbon negativity—not just neutrality—Microsoft sets a bold standard for other tech giants.

 Microsoft has also pledged to eliminate all historical carbon emissions dating back to the company’s founding in 1975.
-This long-term initiative includes:
+This long-term initiative relies heavily on carbon dioxide removal strategies, combining both engineered and nature-based solutions:

-This comprehensive approach ensures Microsoft addresses both current and past emissions, making a measurable impact on global climate efforts.
+This comprehensive approach addresses both current and historical emissions, enabling measurable impact on global climate efforts.

-Microsoft operates more than 200 data centers globally, which consume substantial energy.
-To tackle this, the company is:
+Microsoft operates more than 200 data centers globally, consuming substantial energy.
+To support its CDR strategy and reduce ongoing emissions, the company is:

-Microsoft’s climate initiatives go beyond its own operations:
+Microsoft’s CDR-focused climate initiatives go beyond internal operations:

-Through these actions, Microsoft leverages its influence to push the industry toward meaningful sustainability.
+Through these efforts, Microsoft leverages its influence to accelerate carbon removal innovation worldwide.

-Microsoft’s climate goals demonstrate a forward-looking, actionable approach to corporate sustainability.
-By committing to carbon negativity, renewable energy, sustainable products, and full transparency, Microsoft sets a benchmark for environmental responsibility in the tech industry.
-These initiatives show that technology and sustainability can coexist, inspiring corporations worldwide to adopt ambitious climate action plans.
+Microsoft’s climate goals demonstrate a forward-looking approach, emphasizing carbon dioxide removal alongside emission reduction.
+By committing to carbon negativity, renewable energy, durable CDR strategies, and full transparency, Microsoft sets a benchmark for corporate sustainability, proving that technology and carbon removal can coexist.
+Their initiatives inspire corporations worldwide to adopt ambitious carbon removal and climate action plans.

 Discover how companies set and achieve climate goals, drive sustainability, and reduce their environmental impact for a greener future.